-The annual incidence, period- and point prevalence of ADHD drug use was calculated stratified by individuals' sex and age group (19-24, 25-49 and 50+ years).
+The annual incidence, period and point prevalence of ADHD drug use was calculated stratified by individuals' sex and age group (19-24, 25-49 and 50+ years).
 As age was calculated at the end of each calendar year, those aged 18 years could not be included in the analysis.
 In all calculations of prevalence and incidence, the total number of adults within each relevant sex and age group living in Iceland on 1 January the following year, according to Statistics Iceland [34], was used as the denominator.

-Prescribing physicians - treatment initiation

-We examined initiation of ADHD drug treatment by using annual prescription incidence according to the medical specialty of prescribers.
-The specialty of prescribing physicians was categorized into the following three categories: psychiatry and neurology (including child- and adolescent psychiatry), primary care practice and other (or no) specialty.
+Prescribing physicians - treatment initiation.
+We examined initiation of ADHD drug treatment using annual prescription incidence according to the medical specialty of prescribers.
+The specialty of prescribing physicians was categorized into the following three categories: psychiatry and neurology (including child and adolescent psychiatry), primary care practice and other (or no) specialty.

-Treatment duration

-We used the Kaplan-Meyer curve to estimate the duration of ADHD drug use among adults in lceland, specified by age group (using the age at time of initiation, i.e. only including users initiating treatment after having turned 19).
-For each user, the duration of treatment was calculated from the day the first prescription was filled and until treatment was terminated.
-Users who initiated treatment in 2003 were disregarded.
-We defined treatment as a sequence of prescriptions with no more than 180 days between two consecutive prescriptions.
-By choosing a long interval between prescriptions, we avoided a false termination of use amongst those who had long pauses between prescriptions.
+Treatment duration.
+We used the Kaplan-Meyer curve to estimate the duration of ADHD drug use among adults in Iceland, specified by age group (using the age at time of initiation, that is only including users initiating treatment after having turned 19).
+For each user, the duration of treatment was calculated from the day the first prescription was